ktenzer/keithtenzer.com/_posts/2024-10-07-Altering_Space-Time_Continuum_Testing_for_Determinism.md

   ```

 #### Step 2: Run Worker Deployment with Replay Test (v1)
-Using the above WorkflowReplayer sample, a docker image is generated and the replay test is performed, prior to any deployment rollout.
+Using the WorkflowReplayer sample, a docker image is launched and within it a replay test is performed, prior to actual Worker deployment rollout.
+This is done using an init container.
 The replay test **succeeds** as the [v1 code path](https://github.com/temporal-sa/temporal-replayer/blob/v1/src/main/java/io/temporal/samples/replay/Hello.java#L113) is the same as the pre-recorded event history from step 1.

 ```bash
 $ kubectl -f yaml/deployment-v1.yaml -n namespace
 ```

-The below sample, shows how to use an init container within a deployment for executing replay test against v1 code.
+Below is the k8s deployment config for executing replay test against v1 code.

 ```yaml
 apiVersion: apps/v1